learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 // => "Shoestring"
 ```

+**A Side Note:** You may notice that we're using `const` here, but _adding_ a key and value.
+But that can't be right, since `const` is immutable, right?
+Well, the `const` is used to make _variables_ that cannot be re-assigned, _but the content is still mutable_.
+Variables in JavaScript can be thought of as 'buckets' containing _stuff_.
+You can place data into the container and then refer to it with the variable name.
+The _data_ in a `const` is still mutable, but the _bucket_ is not.
+So declaring an object, `const testObject = {a: 1}`, and then trying to reassign it, `testObject = {b:2}`, will cause an error because we are trying to re-assign the variable `testObject` to a new object.
+Modifying properties, such as adding keys or pushing into an array, won't re-assign the object, just change the content.

-However, that's quite a bit of code to write, and it's not very extensible.
+Anyway, back to nondestructively returning objects.
+We've got our code written, but it's quite a bit to write, and it's not very extensible.
 If we want to modify more than a single property, we'll have to completely rewrite our function!
 Luckily, JavaScript has a much better solution for us.

 ### `Object.assign()`
 JavaScript provides us access to a global `Object` object that has a bunch of helpful methods we can use.
 One of those methods is `Object.assign()`, which allows us to combine properties from multiple objects into a single object.
 The first argument passed to `Object.assign()` is the initial object in which all of the properties are merged.
 Every additional argument is an object whose properties we want to merge into the first object: